Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Discussion

 where

 and

 with $ \vert m \vert=1,2,..,(N-1) $ , $ D \geq 2 $ and $ N \geq 2 $.
-One can see, that for weakly mixed b-class N-free EC-density matrices the causal separability criterion of Eqs.(50-52) is fulfilled within the narrow enough interval of $ p $ values which is determined by two thresholds of Eqs.(51,52) for any number $ m(j) $ of pt-transformed subsystems involved into the $ j $-th configuration of the system.
-However, unlike the a-class case in the b-class situation the separability or entanglement of a given weakly mixed N-free EC-density matrix depends on the number $\vert m \vert $ of sybsystems those having experienced the LCR-transformation.
-Therefore, the criterion (50-52) is different for the entanglement/separability of different (with respect to number $ \vert m \vert$ of subsystems involved) sub-ensembles with the rest of $ N $-partite ensemble of given b-class EC-density matrix.
-Remarkably, both thresholds of Eqs.(51,52) coincide in the situation $ D=2 $ (pure product state) where one has $ p^{(b.w.)}_{th1}=p^{(b.w.)}_{th2}=1/2$ and hence any weakly mixed N-free b-class ensemble of $ N $ equally connected $ D=2 $-dimensional quantum subsystems (qubits, $ 1/2 $-spins, etc.) is separable only if $ p=1/2 $ and is entangled otherwise.
+One can see, that for weakly mixed b-class N-free EC-density matrices the causal separability criterion of Eqs.(30-32) is fulfilled within the narrow enough interval of $ p $ values which is confined between two thresholds of Eqs.(31,32), thus, forming the \textit{separability windows} for any number $ m(j) $ of pt-transformed subsystems involved into the $ j $-th configuration of the system.
+Similar "separability windows" in the parameters' space of multi-partite quantum system have been revealed in recent study on bound entanglement of isotropic quantum states \cite{35} (see Fig.2 in Ref.\cite{35}).

+Thus, unlike the a-class case in the b-class situation the separability or entanglement of a given weakly mixed N-free EC-density matrix depends on the number $\vert m \vert $ of subsystems those having experienced the LCR-transformation.
+Therefore, the criterion (30-32) is different for the entanglement/separability of different (with respect to number $ \vert m \vert$ of subsystems involved) sub-ensembles with the rest of $ N $-partite ensemble of given b-class EC-density matrix.
+Remarkably, both thresholds of Eqs.(31,32) coincide in the situation $ D=2 $ where one has $ p^{(b.w.)}_{th1}=p^{(b.w.)}_{th2}=1/2$ and hence any weakly mixed N-free b-class ensemble of $ N $ equally connected $ D=2 $-dimensional quantum subsystems (qubits, $ 1/2 $-spins, etc.) is separable only if $ p=1/2 $ and is entangled otherwise.
 This fact coincides with the criterion has been found earlier by Horodeckis for $ 2 \otimes 2 $ realization of this situation \cite{6}.

-From Eqs.(51,52) one sees that if $ \vert m \vert=\vert m \vert_{min}=1 $ then one has
+From Eqs.(31,32) one sees that if $ \vert m \vert=\vert m \vert_{min}=1 $ then one has

 and

 while the opposite limiting case when $ \vert m \vert = \vert m \vert_{max}=(N-1) $ yields

 and